What is an eInvoice and why do you need it?

 Supplier creates XML of the eInvoice inside ERP system.
 ERP sends XML to MER system

 MER system pings AMS and checks if the customer is registered in AMS.
-Based on the answer from AMS, MER initiate sending to fiscalization system or rejects document from further processing.
+Based on the answer from AMS, MER initiate sending document to another Access point or rejects document from further processing.

-In case XML and AMS registration is OK, MER will send eDocument metadata to fiscalization first, then send it to the Access point of the customer.
+In case XML and AMS registration is OK, MER will send eDocument to the Access point of the customer and then it will do the fiscalization of sent document.

-Supplier ERP system pulls status of the fiscalization if previous step is succesfully executed
+Supplier ERP system pulls status of the fiscalization or eReporting if previous step is succesfully executed

-In case fiscalization is successful, MER sends document to the access point of the customer.
-ERP only pulls status of the sent eInvoice periodically (to get information in case customer rejected eInvoice).
+ERP pulls status of the sent eInvoice periodically (to get information in case customer rejected eInvoice).

-Supplier sends payment information via ERP system to MER who sends it to TaxAuthority system.
+Supplier sends payment information via ERP system to MER who sends it to TaxAuthority system in case fiscalization was successful.